top of page

 • Replaces excess auto traffic with environmentally sound train technology

-Rail networks have been designed and built using historical records of climate and weather events.
-Now with the ‘Inconvenient truth’ of climate change, these projections are no longer a reliable predictor.
+Rail networks are designed and built using historical records of climate and weather events.
+Now, with the ‘Inconvenient truth’ of climate change, these projections are no longer reliable predictors.
 Even what sound like modest changes in the average temperature can translate to large and potentially dangerous shifts in climate and weather.
 The rail industry now must plan for a different weather future and build accordingly with a ‘predict and prevent’ ethos looking forward rather than back.
-Our networks, standards and systems now must be built for the world of the 2050s and beyond, a world which could be very different.
+Our networks, standards, and systems must be built for the world of the 2050s and beyond, a world that could be very different.

-The E-Way development company promotes and invests in the implementation of Smart City principles and intentional development guidelines.
-This protects both our natural and cultural resources which are inventoried and preserved in our environmental data base.
+The E-Way development company promotes and invests in implementing Smart City principles and intentional development guidelines.
+This protects our natural and cultural resources which are inventoried and preserved in our environmental database.

 • Station sites serve as neighborhood hubs

-• Sites and architecture designed to high LEED specifications
+• Sites and architecture designed to achieve high LEED specifications

 • All sites use “Sustainable Best Practices”

-• Station narrative and sense of place creates a positive collective neighborhood identity
+• Station narrative and sense of place create a positive collective neighborhood identity

 • Brownfield Redevelopment